What Is a CFO?

 John Pokorney is the CFO of LeTip International, Inc., the world's largest privately owned professional business networking organization.
 Pokorney is highly experienced in leading company transformations.
 He started his career in financial management at Intel after receiving his MBA.
 He launched his first startup in 2000, and in 2007, he became a CFO working with small- and medium-sized businesses to manage change and move their business forward.

-Questions About the CFO Job Description
+Questions About the Description of a CFO

 What does a chief financial officer do?